 But the problem doesn’t end here.
 Antibiotic resistance on aquaculture farms could lead to problems for human health.
 Studies show that resistant genes can be transferred between bacteria.
 It means that a resistant bacterial strain originating on a fish farm could transfer plasmids to a strain causing communicable diseases in humans.

 This has led governments in Europe and US to restrict the use of antibiotics in aquatic animals.
 Asian countries have comparatively less stringent rules, especially regarding overuse of an antibiotic called Chloramphenicol.

-Nowadays, the use of probiotics is gaining popularity in aquaculture.
+Nowadays, the use of probiotics for fish is gaining popularity in aquaculture.
 In lay language, probiotic means a microbial supplement which benefits host animal by improving their intestinal microbial balance.
 Oday, probiotics are used as therapeutic, prophylactic and growth promoting agents in rearing aquatic animals.

 Widenly researched for use as aqua probiotics are Lactic Acid Antibiotics like lactobacillus and bifidobacteria.
 Other strains are the Bacillus species, and yeasts.